Locations:

 When should my child see their healthcare provider?

-You should take your child to regular appointments with a pediatric cardiologist.
+You should take your child to regular appointments with their pediatric cardiologist.
 They can monitor your child’s heart for any issues that develop.
 Some children with an AV canal defect need more treatment after surgery.
 A patch can leak and a repaired heart valve may develop a leak or get too narrow.

 A child with an AV canal defect may also have neurological or developmental disorders.
 They may need help with these as well.